 While exercise can help you build strong bones and slow bone loss, you’ll gain the most benefits if you start exercising regularly when you’re young and continue to exercise throughout your life.
 That said, it’s never too late to start.
 Studies have shown that even people in their eighties and nineties, when put on a sensible weight-training regimen, exhibit significant gains in flexibility, mobility, balance and strength.

 We’d like to caution you that by exercise,we don’t mean just pounding out 30 minutes on the Stair Master.
-A good program will include a combination of range of motion exercises, strength training, and aerobic activities.
+A balanced program will include a combination of range of motion exercises, strength training, and aerobic activities.

 Unfortunately, many people fail to appreciate the importance of a diverse exercise regimen, and especially the value of strength training in extending joint health.
 Researchers who have looked at the effects of muscle strength on the development of osteoarthritis have found that strengthening the quadriceps muscles, for example, can reduce knee pain and disability associated with osteoarthritis.
 One study shows that even a relatively small increase in strength (20-25 percent) can lead to a 20-30 percent decrease in the chance of developing knee osteoarthritis.
 And a recent 12-year study showed that strengthening the low-back muscles had an 80 percent success rate in eliminating or alleviating low-back pain.